/ EN

 Peptide amount: 4 ng, 20 ng, 50 ng, 200ng

-Primary Ab incubation condition: 2 hours at room temperature
+Primary Ab incubation: 2 hours at room temperature

 Secondary Ab: Goat Anti-Rabbit IgG H&L pAb (HRP Conjugate)